hkupty/hkupty.github.io/_posts/2016-03-19-Functional-Programming-Concepts-Idioms-and-Philosophy.md

 Conclusion
 ----------

+You'll find that code that follows the functional philosophy is easier to test, to parallelize, to reuse and to understand.
+This, of course, doesn't mean that FP is the silver bullet that will solve all programming problems.
+If that was the case, I wouldn't be advertising the usage of those practices on non-functional languages, but rather advocating the migration to FP languages.
+The true value here is that you have an alternative to traditional imperative code style, which can result in the aforementioned advantages

 This post got longer than I initially though and is only scratching the surface of FP.
 I'll surely write more about FP on future posts and I'll always focus more on the philosophy and how can you think functionally, even if your current language doesn't fully implement functional idioms.
 There are tons of useful techniques that one can borrow from functional programming which makes code safer, cleaner and more expressive.

 Feel free to write me if you agree, disagree or just want to have a beer with me.
 I still don't have comments on my blog and this is something I'll take care of on the next week.
+:x

 [fp]: https://en.wikipedia.org/wiki/Functional_programming